-Key dimensions to business environment risk pertaining to the Funds are regulatory, political, macroeconomic and technology.
+Key dimensions to business environment risk pertaining to the Funds are regulatory, political, macroeconomic, and technology.

 - Regulatory: Changes in UK government policy, legislation (including tax), regulation or regulatory interpretation applying to insurance companies may adversely affect the Funds' product range, capital requirements and, consequently, reported results and financing requirements. - Political: Global political risks have been on the rise and look set to remain heightened.
 Domestically, the withdrawal of the UK from the EU introduces significant uncertainties for both the UK and the EU, affecting consumer and market confidence, and potentially increasing market volatility and the risk of a downturn in economic activity. - Macroeconomic: Macroeconomics refers to the behaviour of the aggregate economy, focusing on factors such as economic growth, inflation, productivity and unemployment.
-The UK macroeconomic environment is expected to be challenging, and may adversely impact consumer behaviour. - Technology: The Funds have a high dependency on technology to operate effectively and deliver the business plan, with the maintenance, integrity and resilience of the IT infrastructure and applications paramount to meeting business and customer needs.
+The UK macroeconomic environment is expected to become more challenging, and may adversely impact consumer behaviour. - Technology: The Funds have a high dependency on technology to operate effectively and deliver the business plan, with the maintenance, integrity and resilience of the IT infrastructure and applications paramount to meeting business and customer needs.
 Our current reliance on a large number of legacy systems spread over a complex supply chain and increasing utilisation of outsourcing/Cloud deployments creates an enhanced risk of breaches and IT issues.
-With the new General Data Protection Regulation requirements on data privacy coming in force in May 2018, controls around data confidentiality will become even more critical.
+Additionally, the rising cyber threat and importance of customer data security required increased focus on cyber and data privacy controls to mitigate the risks posed by a larger digital footprint and increasingly sophisticated attacks.